s-peiran/tp/docs/UserGuide.md

         - If the CONTACT_ID or CONTACT_NAME does not exist: `Contact not found`
         - If the MEETING_ID or MEETING_NAME does not exist: `Meeting not found`
         - If the NOTES aren't provided:  `Please provide the note content`
+        - If the NOTES already exists for a given contact/meeting: `Error: duplicate notes`
         - If invalid command format: `Invalid command format! add note to contact: Add notes to contact Parameters: -id CONTACT_ID_or_CONTACT_NAME -note NOTES Example: add note to contact -id 5 -note Has a dog named Benny`